 We started with a How might we statement: How might we make students on the Jefferson campus do mindful exercises.

-Learning objects: Through this project we wanted to test the build measure and learn methodology, test and measure our assumptions through pretotyping methods from “The right it” book written by Alberto Savoia, Googles first engineering director
+Learning objects: Through this project, we wanted to test the build measure and learn methodology, test and measure our assumptions through pretotyping methods from “The right it” book written by Alberto Savoia, Googles first engineering director

-The project started as a group project and turned into a individual project at the later stage of the process.
+The project started as a group project and turned into an individual project at the later stage of the process.
 Brainstorming was done in a group of 4.
 I worked on prototyping, interaction design, defining the strategy, evaluating our assumption and measuring the user engagement under the guidance of Professor Mike Begley.
 The duration of the project was 2.5 months.

 To sum up

 My role: UX strategies, interaction designer, user researcher ( It’s just hard to define a role since the role changed based on the problem we are solving, however I can categories into those above-mentioned categories )

 676 students came to know about a mindful app in which 25 students showed interest i’e 4%, out of 25 students 14 users completed the task ie 56%, among the 14 students 9 (64%) students completed two tasks and made friends.